Todd Dagenais

-Todd Dagenais is an American college volleyball coach, former player, and author.
-Dagenais is the current head coach of the UCF Knights women's volleyball team of the University of Central Florida.
+Todd Dagenais is a former American college volleyball coach, former player, and author.
+Dagenais is still very involved with Volleyball.
+He is now the League One Volleyball (LOVB) Director of League Operations.
+He was the first head coach of the Pro Volleyball Federation's Atlanta franchise where he guided the team to a 19-5 record claiming the regular season championship.
+He was the head coach of the UCF Knights women's volleyball team of the University of Central Florida. for 15 years.
 He previously served as an assistant head coach at USC and MSU.

 Dagenais has released a series of book and DVD guides for volleyball.

 In 2019, Dagenais was announced as an inductee into the Upper Peninsula Sports Hall of Fame in his native Michigan.